 When they designed the new landing page, they incorporated their findings into the copy.
 So instead of explaining their product from the company’s standpoint, they used language that illustrated its value according to actual customers.

-So instead of describing what they had to offer as “SaaS and eCommerce Customer Support,” they explained it as “Everything you need to deliver awesome, personal support to every customer.”
+They no longer described their service as “SaaS and eCommerce Customer Support,” but as “Everything you need to deliver awesome, personal support to every customer.”

-It’s important to remember that your customers’ priorities may be slightly different than your own.
+It’s important to remember that your customers’ priorities may be slightly different from your own.
 So even if you offer exactly what they need, it might not come across in your copy.

 Spend some time talking to your customers and figuring out what really matters to them, then feature that information prominently on your conversion-focused pages.